barbazul/1kfa/mod_guide_player.md

 work together to overcome some danger that threatens them all.
 The details of their alliance are discovered through play, and those details can include tension and disagreement.
-This section provides rules for the tensions to be exhibited in the narrative, but also tries to guide the resolution of those tensions to a state where the characters are afterward unified against their common, non-player, foes.
+This section provides rules for the tensions to be exhibited in the narrative, but also guides the resolution of those tensions to a state where the characters are afterward unified against their common, non-player, foes.